apptainer/apptainer-userdocs/appendix.rst

 ..
    TODO oci & oci-archive along with http & https

-.. _singularity-environment-variables:
+.. _apptainer-environment-variables:

 ***************************************
  {Singularity}'s environment variables
 ***************************************

-{Singularity} 3.0 comes with some environment variables you can set or modify depending on your needs.
+{Singularity} comes with some environment variables you can set or modify depending on your needs.
 You can see them listed alphabetically below with their respective functionality.